near/NEPs/specs/RuntimeSpec/Fees/Fees.md

     - `send_not_sir` is used when `current_account_id != receiver_id`
 - `execution` - the gas burned when the action is being executed on the receiver's account.

-We track gas which have to be deducted in two values:
-- Burnt gas - irreversible amount of gas spent on computations.
-- Used gas - includes burnt gas and gas attached to the new `ActionReceipt`s created during the method execution.

-Initially runtime charges all used gas from the account.
-But in case of failure, created `ActionReceipt`s will not be sent and difference between used gas and burnt gas will be refunded.

 ## Receipt creation cost

 There are 2 types of receipts: